danpeirce/xpress-pic18f46k42/README.pandoc.md

 ## Very Simple Test With Scope

 For the first simple test I used a scope to look at the timing and simple delays in the code.
 This is not the method I would use if using the PIC to measure the timing.
+I have made small changes to the code since writting this section but the signal has not changed a lot.
+The noticable difference on the scope with the current version is a longer delay before discharging the capacitor.

 ~~~~c
 R_SENSOR_TRIS = 0; // make pin an output